Mastering the RFI: Essential templates, examples, and expert tips for 2025

 When should you issue an RFI?

-Using an RFI to research and plan
+Using an RFI for research and planning

-Using an RFI for recurring procurement projects
+Using an RFI for recurring procurements

-The RFI process
+Understanding the RFI process

-Now that you know what an RFI is and when you should issue one, you’re ready to start crafting your request.
 The RFI process comes down to three steps: creation, administration and evaluation.

 1. Creation